 What could you do for them?
 The library is run entirely by volunteers, so you can provide invaluable hands-on help with cataloguing, shelving and maintenance.
 Or, maybe lend your support through mailouts, IT and social media campaigns.

 How do I sign up?
 You’ll have to join TWL as a member first, which costs $5 a year.
 Once approved you can express your interest in an area of expertise or skill to help the library continue to thrive.

 What do they do?
 The Friends are a group of community volunteers who spend time trying to regenerate the bushlands of Lane Cove National Park.
 With both weekly and monthly meet-ups, the group cares for the native shrubs by removing weeds, replenishing vegetation lost from bushfires, and education newcomers about bush regeneration.
 They're also passionate advocates for the historical and cultural significance of the land and aim to undo the polluting effects of increasing urban developments in the area.

 What could you do for them?
-You can join a group on as casual or formal a basis as you please.
+You can join a group on a casual or formal basis as you please.
 The Friends offer on-the-go training so you won't feel out of your depth if you're a first timer.
 They also have periodic workshops for you to learn more about the field.
 It's physical work, but the lush rewards are worth it.